Chiefs Camp lies beneath mixed woodland on Chiefs Island within the Moremi Game Reserve.

 Chiefs Camp: Our full report

-A number of thoughtful touches are worth a mention; electric blankets and hot water bottles in winter, feather and hollow fibre pillows, universal plug points, and a thorough turndown service where even drinking water and a short bedtime story are set out with the bathrobe and slippers.
+A number of thoughtful touches are worth a mention: electric blankets and hot-water bottles in winter, feather and hollow-fibre pillows, universal plug points, and a thorough turndown service where even drinking water and a short bedtime story are set out with the bathrobe and slippers.
+There's no tea and coffee station , but there is a small mini-bar/fridge where drinks and some chocolate bars are stored.

-Ideal length of stay: Given the game-viewing opportunities on Chief’s Island we’d recommend three nights here – particularly during the annual flood (May–October) when both game drives and mokoro trips are available.
+Ideal length of stay: 3 nights - Given the game-viewing opportunities on Chief's Island we'd ideally recommend three nights here – particularly during the annual flood (May–October) when both game drives and mokoro trips are available.

-Directions: Chief’s Camp is reached by light aircraft into Piajio Airstrip – 25 minutes from Maun and 1 ½ hours from Kasane.
-The airstrip is about 25 minutes drive from camp depending on water levels of course.
+Directions: Chief’s Camp is reached by light aircraft into Piajio airstrip – a 25-minute flight from Maun or 1½ hours from Kasane.
+The airstrip is about 25 minutes’ drive from camp, depending on water levels.

 Owner: Sanctuary Retreats